WHY WIND ENERGY MATTERS

 Climate change is also a challenge, especially in northern Europe where there are more drastic changes in weather like rougher, higher winds and record-breaking temperatures.
 These conditions will have an impact on wind farms over time, potentially reducing their lifetime – as a result developers are trying to factor in future weather patterns into their builds, which is an almost impossible task.

-As renewables - and wind energy - continue to experience significant growth, how important is it for organisations to access the right technical expertise?
+As renewables - and wind energy - continue to experience significant growth, how important is it for organizations to access the right technical expertise?

 Accessing the right technical expertise is a vital requirement for the success of any wind energy project.